 After registering and filling out your contact information in MyTUDelft you fall, for the study related part of your foreign travel, under the collective travel insurance of the TU Delft.

 Risky activities might not be covered.
-If you intend to go scuba diving or mountaineering or plan to participate in another risky activity, please contact Kelly Duivenvoorden to discuss if you need to take an additional insurance.
+If you intend to go scuba diving or mountaineering or plan to participate in another risky activity, please contact Integrale Veiligheid (Kelly Duivenvoorden) to discuss if you need to take an additional insurance.

 The TU Delft travel insurance only covers the necessary medical costs directly related to an accident or sickness during your stay abroad.
 Treatments that can be postponed until your return in The Netherlands will not be covered.